av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone2.rst

 ROS 2 node that converts the LaserScan message to PointCloud and publish a ``cart_coord`` topic.
 If you want to test this live you can come in to the lab MAE-B 131 to test it out on one of the vehicles.
 Grading will be based on performance of the node, if it publishes data correctly you will get full points.
 A full list of deliverables are given below

-* Block Diagram of your proposed code structure.
+* Pseudo Code for your Node.
 More information can be found `here <../../information/code/pseudocode.html>`_
 * ROS 2 Publisher Node publishing topic ``cart_coord``
 * ``setup.py`` file filled out
 * ``package.xml`` file filled out properly